Symptoms of Pregnancy

 Implantation bleeding can be one of the earliest pregnancy symptoms.
 About 6-12 days after conception, the embryo implants itself into the uterine wall.
 Some women will experience spotting as well as some cramping.

-Menstruation, changes in birth control pill, infection, or abrasion from intercourse.
+– Other explanations: menstruation, changes in birth control pill, infection, or abrasion from intercourse

 Swollen or tender breasts is a pregnancy symptom which may begin as early as 1-2 weeks after conception.
 Women may notice changes in their breasts; they may be tender to the touch, sore, or swollen.